-Transport research in Poland is defined by the National Programme for Scientific and Research & Development (R&D) Activities and by a scope of national transport policy documents.
+Transport research in Poland is defined by the National Programme for Scientific and Research & Development (R&D) activities and by a range of national transport policy documents.

 In general, current research policy goals focus on implementing science sector reform packages: